A bag with no pockets? No way!

 Pockets on bags are a must for me, and definitely an improvement.
 You can turn a simple piece like this tote bag pattern into a much more useful market bag that will securely hold your small wallet.
-By the way, here is a practical small wallet pattern you might want to sew too! !
+By the way, here is a practical small wallet pattern you might want to sew too!

-This tutorial is merely an additional step in your bagmaking, and you'll end up with a better bag with a pro-looking zipper pocket!
+You can use this pocket on any other bag pattern you might already have, too.
+Today's tutorial is merely an additional step in your bagmaking, and you'll end up with a better bag with a pro-looking zipper pocket!